What if you could bring in a steady stream of qualified leads actively looking for a decking contractor?

 Displaying this contact information for everyone to see helps establish trust right off the bat.
 It tells potential consumers that if there is a problem they can always reach out to you.
 This simple rule will pay dividends because those who are interested in buying or who prefer talking to a human over reading will call you right away.
-In fact, one accounting company added a phone number to their site and immediately raised paid conversions by 1.8%.
+In fact, one accounting company added a phone number to their site and immediately raised paid conversions, or visitors who became customers, by 1.8%.

 2. Create a form or lead magnet to capture potential leads

-Place it at the top of your homepage above the fold, so it is the first thing visitors see.
-This tweak will drastically increase your lead capture rate so you can reach out to potential customers to answer questions and finalize the sale.
+Place it at the top of your homepage above the fold, so it is the first thing visitors see without scrolling.
+This tweak will drastically increase your lead capture rate so you can reach out to potential customers to answer questions and finalize a sale.

 3. Prioritize user experience

 Keep things simple.
-Use easy to read text, plenty of white space, and make sure everything is clearly labeled so they can navigate throughout the site with ease.
+Use easy to read text, plenty of white space, and make sure everything is clearly labeled so visitors can navigate throughout the site with ease.

 4. Remove the paradox of choice.